Iliotibial band friction syndrome is also known as ITBS and runners knee. It is a common cause of pain on the outside of

-A therapist or trainer may use Ober's test (play video) to assess IT band tightness.
+A therapist or trainer may use Ober’s test to assess how tight the hip muscles and iliotibial band are.
 They may also asses foot biomechanics to identify possible over pronation.
 Weakness in hip abduction (moving the leg out sideways) is another common sign.
 Tender trigger points in the gluteal muscles or buttocks area may also be present.